eckerr/python_image_manipulation/README.rst

 Python Image Manipulation
 =========================

-Python Image Manipulation provides tools to assist in the creation of 3D Tangent Space Normal Maps that enhance the illusion of depth based on 2D images.
+Python Image manipulation provides tools to assist in the creation of 3D Tangent Space Normal Maps that enhance the illusion of depth based on 2D images.

 Look how easy it is to use: